rvrsh3ll/electrum-ravencoin/README.md

 _(If you've come here looking to simply run Electrum, [you may download it here](https://github.com/Electrum-RVN-SIG/electrum-ravencoin/releases/latest).)_

-## Binary not opening on windows?

-You may need to install https://aka.ms/vs/17/release/vc_redist.x86.exe

 ## Run your own server!

 https://github.com/Electrum-RVN-SIG/electrumx-ravencoin